 - Important, but Not Urgent: Writing a project management report

-If something is in box I (Important & Urgent), do it first.
+If something is Important & Urgent (box I), do it first.

-Important but Not Urgent tasks (box II) should be scheduled for later, but be aware that if you don’t get to them soon, they have a way of moving over into box I.
+Important but Not Urgent (box II) tasks should be scheduled for later, but be aware that if you don’t get to them soon, they have a way of moving into box I.

 Urgent, but Not Important (box III) tasks should be delegated.
 Try to find someone else on the project team who has more capacity than you to take care of these tasks.

-Box IV tasks should be reviewed to understand why it’s being done at all.
+Not Urgent & Not Important (box IV) tasks should be reviewed to understand why they're being done at all.
 If no one reads the report, why is time spent creating it and sending it out?
-It’s possible it’s important to someone, you just weren’t aware.
-In which case, it will move to box II.
-Otherwise, stop doing the task!
+It may be important to someone you were unaware of — in which case, it will move to box II.
+Otherwise, stop doing the task.

-It’s very important to keep an updated task list of everything you’re required to do, including deadlines and priorities.
-This way, nothing will be forgotten, and if something needs to be moved out, you can quickly see which items are the lowest priority.
+It’s essential to keep an updated task list of everything you’re required to do, including deadlines and priorities.
+This way, nothing will be forgotten, and if something needs to be moved, you can quickly see which items are the lowest priority.

 Step 3: Communicate constantly

-It’s important to communicate with your manager, your stakeholders, and your project teams about your workload, in order to manage expectations and get support if you have too many things on your plate.
-If no one realizes how much you have on your plate, they won’t be able to help and won’t be understanding if you suddenly miss a deadline.
-Even worse, they might pile yet another project on you!
+It’s important to communicate with your manager, your stakeholders, and your project teams about your workload, to manage expectations, and get support if you have too much on your plate.

 - 5 Most Common Mistakes in Managing Multiple Projects: Micromanagement & Leadership (Part 1 of 5)